paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-012-river-and-harbor-improvements-generally.md

 Pub.
 L. 116–260, div.
 AA, title V, § 503, Dec.
 27, 2020, 134 Stat.
 2745, provided that: “(a) In General.—The Secretary [of the Army] shall carry out a pilot program, in consultation with the Federal Interagency Committee for the Management of Noxious and Exotic Weeds, to identify and develop new and improved strategies for terrestrial noxious weed control on Federal land under the jurisdiction of the Secretary. “(b) Partnerships.—In carrying out the pilot program under subsection (a), the Secretary shall act in partnership with such other individuals and entities as the Secretary determines to be appropriate. “(c) Cooperative Agreements.—The Secretary may utilize cooperative agreements with county and State agencies for the implementation of the pilot program under subsection (a). “(d) Report to Congress.—Not later than 2 years after the date of enactment of this Act [Dec.
 27, 2020], the Secretary shall provide to the Committee on Environment and Public Works of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives a report describing the new and improved strategies developed through the pilot program under subsection (a).”

 #### Asian Carp Prevention and Control Pilot Program
 Pub.
 L. 116–260, div.
 AA, title V, § 509(a), Dec.
 27, 2020, 134 Stat.
 2750, as amended by Pub.
 L. 117–263, div.
 H, title LXXXI, § 8391, Dec.
 23, 2022, 136 Stat.
-3832, provided that: “(a) Corps of Engineers Asian Carp Prevention Pilot Program.—“(1) In general.—The Secretary [of the Army], in conjunction with the Tennessee Valley Authority and other relevant Federal agencies, shall carry out an Asian carp prevention pilot program to carry out projects to manage and prevent the spread of Asian carp using innovative technologies, methods, and measures. “(2) Project selection.—“(A) Location.—Each project under the pilot program shall be carried out in a river system or reservoir in the Cumberland River Watershed, Tennessee River Watershed, or Tombigbee River Watershed in which Asian carp populations are expanding or have been documented. “(B) Consultation.—In selecting projects to carry out under the pilot program, the Secretary shall consult with—“(i) applicable Federal, State, and local agencies; “(ii) institutions of higher education; and “(iii) relevant private organizations, including nonprofit organizations. “(C) Limitations.—“(i) Number of projects.—The Secretary may select not more than 10 projects to carry out under the pilot program, of which not fewer than 1 shall be carried out on the Tennessee–Tombigbee Waterway. “(ii) Deadline.—Not later than September 30, 2024, the Secretary shall complete projects selected to be carried out under the pilot program. “(3) Best practices.—In carrying out the pilot program, to the maximum extent practicable, the Secretary shall consider existing best practices, such as those described in the document of the Asian Carp Working Group of the Aquatic Nuisance Species Task Force entitled ‘Management and Control Plan for Bighead, Black, Grass, and Silver Carps in the United States’ and dated November 2007. “(4) Cost-share.—“(A) In general.—The Federal share of the costs of a project carried out under the program may not exceed 75 percent of the total costs of the project. “(B) Operation, maintenance, rehabilitation, and repair.—After the completion of a project under the pilot program, the Federal share of the costs for operation, maintenance, rehabilitation, and repair of the project shall be 100 percent. “(5) Memorandum of agreement.—For projects carried out in reservoirs owned or managed by the Tennessee Valley Authority, the Secretary and the Tennessee Valley Authority shall execute a memorandum of agreement establishing the framework for a partnership and the terms and conditions for sharing expertise and resources. “(6) Payments.—The Secretary is authorized to accept and expend funds from the Tennessee Valley Authority to complete any work under this section at a reservoir owned or managed by the Tennessee Valley Authority. “(7) Report.—Not later than 2 years after the date of enactment of this Act [Dec.
-27, 2020], and 2 years thereafter, the Secretary shall submit to Congress a report describing the results of the pilot program, including an analysis of the effectiveness of the innovative technologies, methods, and measures used in projects carried out under the pilot program at preventing the spread, or managing the eradicating of, Asian carp. “(8) Authorization of appropriations.—There is authorized to be appropriated to carry out this subsection $25,000,000, to remain available until expended.”
+3832; Pub.
+L. 118–272, div.
+A, title III, § 1303(f), Jan.
+4, 2025, 138 Stat.
+3114, provided that: “(a) Corps of Engineers Asian Carp Prevention Pilot Program.—“(1) In general.—The Secretary [of the Army], in conjunction with the Tennessee Valley Authority and other relevant Federal agencies, shall carry out an Asian carp prevention pilot program to carry out projects to manage and prevent the spread of Asian carp using innovative technologies, methods, and measures. “(2) Project selection.—“(A) Location.—Each project under the pilot program shall be carried out in a river system or reservoir in the Cumberland River Watershed, Tennessee River Watershed, or Tombigbee River Watershed in which Asian carp populations are expanding or have been documented. “(B) Consultation.—In selecting projects to carry out under the pilot program, the Secretary shall consult with—“(i) applicable Federal, State, and local agencies; “(ii) institutions of higher education; and “(iii) relevant private organizations, including nonprofit organizations. “(C) Limitations.—“(i) Number of projects.—The Secretary may select not more than 10 projects to carry out under the pilot program, of which not fewer than 1 shall be carried out on the Tennessee–Tombigbee Waterway. “(ii) Deadline.—Not later than September 30, 2030, the Secretary shall complete projects selected to be carried out under the pilot program. “(3) Best practices.—In carrying out the pilot program, to the maximum extent practicable, the Secretary shall consider existing best practices, such as those described in the document of the Asian Carp Working Group of the Aquatic Nuisance Species Task Force entitled ‘Management and Control Plan for Bighead, Black, Grass, and Silver Carps in the United States’ and dated November 2007. “(4) Cost-share.—“(A) In general.—The Federal share of the costs of a project carried out under the program may not exceed 75 percent of the total costs of the project. “(B) Operation, maintenance, rehabilitation, and repair.—After the completion of a project under the pilot program, the Federal share of the costs for operation, maintenance, rehabilitation, and repair of the project shall be 100 percent. “(5) Memorandum of agreement.—For projects carried out in reservoirs owned or managed by the Tennessee Valley Authority, the Secretary and the Tennessee Valley Authority shall execute a memorandum of agreement establishing the framework for a partnership and the terms and conditions for sharing expertise and resources. “(6) Payments.—The Secretary is authorized to accept and expend funds from the Tennessee Valley Authority to complete any work under this section at a reservoir owned or managed by the Tennessee Valley Authority. “(7) Report.—Not later than 2 years after the date of enactment of this Act [Dec.
+27, 2020], and 2 years after the date of enactment of the Water Resources Development Act of 2024 [Jan.
+4, 2025], the Secretary shall submit to Congress a report describing the results of the pilot program, including an analysis of the effectiveness of the innovative technologies, methods, and measures used in projects carried out under the pilot program at preventing the spread, or managing the eradicating of, Asian carp. “(8) Authorization of appropriations.—There is authorized to be appropriated to carry out this subsection $25,000,000, to remain available until expended.”

 #### Harmful Algal Bloom Technology Demonstration
 Pub.
 L. 115–270, title I, § 1109, Oct.
 23, 2018, 132 Stat.
 3774, provided that: “(a) In General.—The Secretary [of the Army], acting through the Engineer Research and Development Center, shall implement a 5-year harmful algal bloom technology development demonstration program under the Aquatic Nuisance Research Program.
 To the extent practicable, the Secretary shall support research that will identify and develop improved strategies for early detection, prevention, and management techniques and procedures to reduce the occurrence and effects of harmful algal blooms in the Nation’s water resources. “(b) Scalability Requirement.—The Secretary shall ensure that technologies identified, tested, and deployed under the harmful algal bloom technology development demonstration program have the ability to scale up to meet the needs of harmful-algal-bloom-related events.”